PaskLab/adastry-ui/docs/docs/services/stats.md

 # Statistics

-Statistics is a good way to follow and compare how your different accounts are doing.
+Statistics are a good way to follow and compare how your different accounts are doing.
-A few basic statistics are currently offered on Adastry, but there still a lot of work to be done on this side.
+A few basic statistics are currently offered on Adastry, but there's still a lot of work to be done on this side.

 ## Dashboard Statistics

 ### Monthly Rewards

-This graph represent the average monthly rewards amount received for all yours accounts.
+This graph represent the average monthly rewards amount received for all your accounts.

 ### Average Stake

-This graph represent the combined average monthly active stake of yours accounts.
+This graph represent the combined average monthly active stake of your accounts.

 ## Stake Pools